-The accounting policies have been applied consistently over all the periods presented in these Consolidated Financial Statements except change in accounting policy on Leases as disclosed in Note No. (xxx).
+The accounting policies have been applied consistently over all the periods presented in these Consolidated Financial Statements.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 In estimating the fair value of an asset or a liability, the Group takes into account the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.